nabilashikoofa/Tubes2_gomugomuno/README.md

 ## How to Use 🪄
 - Input the start node and end node with words as the Wikipedia title page
 - Choose between using BFS or IDS algorithm
-- Click the start button when you are ready!
 - The result will be displayed below as a graph

 ## Thankyou for trying our program :>